Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/architecture_overview.md

 model on one particular level without touching everything else.

-For instance, if you wanted to make some annotation/function/class invisible in the final documentation, you would only need to modify the `Documentables` model by filtering it out.
+For instance, if you wanted to make some annotation/function/class invisible in the final documentation, you would only need to modify the `Documentables` model by filtering undesirable members out.
 If you wanted to display all overloaded methods on the same page instead of on separate ones, you would only need to modify the `Page` model by merging multiple pages into one, and so on.

 For a deeper dive into Dokka's model with more examples and details, see sections about [Documentables](data_model/documentables.md) and [Page/Content](data_model/page_content.md)